flomotlik/blog/_posts/2013-04-22-From-tdd-to-bdd.markdown

 Test-driven development is rather a paradigm than a process.
 It describes the cycle of writing a test first, and application code afterwards – followed by an optional refactoring.
 But it doesn't make any statements about

 * Where do I begin to develop?
-* How much should I test?
+* What exactly should I test?
 * How should tests be structured and named?

 Also the name *test*-driven development caused confusion.
 How can you test something that's not there yet?